Griseoh/Griseoh/README.md

 - 👋 Hi, I’m Devanshu
-- 👀 I’m interested in Web-Dev, Game-Dev and Core Electronics
+- 👀 I’m interested in Core Electronics and VLSI
-- 🌱 I’m currently learning CSS and Arduino
+- 🌱 I’m currently learning Verilog and Perl
 - 📫 How to reach me -> Phone no : 8545846778 , Mail: gaur.devanshu.2112@gmail.com

 <!---